Notable People

 He turned exile into a new institution

 His role at AEI reinforces the same point from another angle.
 AEI lists him as a senior fellow and Asness Chair in Applied Liberty.
-However grandiose that title may sound, it does capture the real shape of his work.
+However grandiose that title may sound, it does capture the shape of his work.
 Goldberg has spent years trying to defend a version of ordered liberty, institutional restraint, and anti-tribal pluralism against both progressive overreach and right-wing strongman temptations.

 Sometimes that makes him sound old-fashioned.
 That is part of the appeal.